artemkdr/footballstats/README.md

 # Football (baby-foot) Stats Service

-This project is a coding challenge that implements a service for storing and displaying football game results.
+This project is a .NET API + React showcase that implements a service for storing and displaying football game results.
 It includes a .NET API for managing data and a React client application for viewing and interacting with the data.
 The client application consumes the API to display data and allow users to interact with the service.

 The service uses a PostgreSQL database to store information about teams, players, and games.
 [See the database creation script here](psqlinit/init.sql).